kubevirt/kubevirt.github.io/_posts/2018-05-22-Use-VS-Code-for-Kube-Virt-Development.markdown

 ```

 # For Windows machines

 Download the [Visual Studio Code installer](https://go.microsoft.com/fwlink/?LinkID=534107), and then run the installer (VSCodeSetup-version.exe)

 # Go Project struct

-Lets create the following structure for our kubevirt project development environment:
+Let's create the following structure for our kubevirt project development environment:

 ```
 ├── <Go-projects-folder> # Your Golang projects root folder │   ├── bin